tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 019.md

 - [[Keth Darklighter|Keth]] attempts to persuade them to deal with the [[Hooded Lanterns]]
 - She tells us that they can't deal with the [[Hooded Lanterns]] unless they can get guaranteed protection.
 	- She would deal with the [[Hooded Lanterns]] if they can garrison soldiers.
-- We are offered to come spend a night shift at the smithy in [[The Scar]] to prove our mettle.
+- We are offered to come spend a night shift at [[The Smithy]] in [[The Scar]] to prove our mettle.
 This is to give us information to pass back to the [[Hooded Lanterns]] so they understand the deal they are getting into if they provide protection for the [[Ironhelm]] dwarves.
 - We're told
 	- No fires, no lights.
 The only light source is a bonfire in the middle of camp.
-	- At night, the haze recedes away, it appears to go up into the atmosphere and creates a corona in the sky.
+	- At night, the [[Haze]] recedes away, it appears to go up into the atmosphere and creates a corona in the sky.
 	- We might have some dim light but might not be able to see more than 90 feet or so away from the walls.
-- We arrive that evening at the smithy in [[The Scar]] without any encounters.
+- We arrive that evening at [[The Smithy]] in [[The Scar]] without any encounters.
 It's quite dark here.
 There is a light coming from the bonfire in the middle.
 - Along with us at [[The Smithy]], there is [[Gertrude Ironhelm]], [[Mordecai Ironhelm]], and about 10 other dwarves, some of whom are going to head back as our team is giving them the night off to rest.
 - [[Keth Darklighter|Keth]] asks about the best area to defend from the biggest baddies.
 - It's quite dark. [[Wyldenten Proudsky|Wyl]] is super excited to get to help man the guns.